-GenCyber of South Florida serves high school students from Miami-Dade County Public Schools (M-DCPS) that are interested in exploring the field of cybersecurity through a one-week summer program.
+GenCyber of South Florida serves high school students from Miami-Dade County Public Schools (M-DCPS) that are interested in exploring the field of cybersecurity through a ten-day summer program.
 This free of cost experience is designed to provide participants with the knowledge and skills to be good digital citizens and protect their information assets, and to expose them to the field of cybersecurity—an in-demand technology profession that is essential across all industries.

 Students interested in the growing technology industry receive a competitive advantage over their peers by:

 - Learning cybersecurity concepts and tools to counteract cyber threats

 - Being exposed to real-world cyberattacks through simulations at the Cybersecurity Center of the Americas, a state-of-the-art facility

 - Exploring the evolving field of cybersecurity and learning about the pathways for students to become a cybersecurity professional

 - Attending a workshop led by a cybersecurity professional and a field trip to a technology-based facility

 - Earning the Certified Secure Computer User (CSCU) certification from EC-Council